Edge Storage

 In addition to the required authentication and necessary permissions, some API operations can be restricted by bucket permissions.
 The permissions available are:

 - Restricted: objects in the bucket can be modified and read but can’t be accessed by the Azion Edge Platform.
-Buckets can’t be modified using Azion Runtime and can’t be used as an origin for edge applications.
+Restricted buckets can’t be modified using Azion Runtime and can’t be used as an origin for edge applications.

 S3 credentials